Logo Process – Tamara Kauffman Interior Design Identity Development

 In the end I got pages of keywords, descriptive sentences, images of logos she likes and didn’t like, lists of competitors, direct and indirect.
 After collating all this information you are closer to being able to visualise their needs.

-I can’t design a logo without their help, and vice-versa.
+I can’t design an interior design logo without their help, and vice-versa.

 The above image shows one ‘exploration’ of the type only solution.